mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 ## 5.10 Management's Discussion and Analysis (MD&A)
 It is a section of the annual report that provides management's interpretation of the company's recent performance.​

-- Issues related tu current and future operations/performance
+- Issues related to current and future operations/performance
 - Favorable/unfavorable trends
 - Important events and uncertainties
 - Explanations of unusual or infrequent events